Literary Studies Curriculum

 Students should download the program requirement worksheet for their concentration (Literature or Writing) to track their progress.
 For a semester-by-semester example of writing and literature tracks for a degree in literary studies, download this sample curricular path form (PDF).

 Requirements for the Major in Literary Studies (BA, Literary Studies)

 Core courses are required of all students majoring in Literary Studies (in either the Writing or Literature concentration) who started at Lang in fall 2008 or later.
 Students are advised to pay close attention to prerequisites included in course descriptions and to meet with the chair.

 Two Literary Introductions Courses: ULEC 2740 The Invention of Literature and ULEC 2820 Literary Reinvention (preferably, but not necessarily, taken in sequence).
 The Invention of Literature and Literary Reinvention should be taken before advancing to 3000-level courses in Literary Studies.

-One Advanced Course in Literary Studies (majors on the literature track students must take two).
-The approved courses that fulfill this requirement for the Spring 2014 semester are:
+One Advanced Course in Literary Studies (majors in the literature track must take two).
+All LLSL 3000-level courses satisfy this requirement.

 One Single-Text Course, for example, Ulysses, Paradise Lost, Madame Bovary, War and Peace, or Don Quixote.
 With the exception of Shakespeare surveys, all single-author courses (i.e. Vladimir Nabokov, Franz Kafka, or Virginia Woolf) also satisfy the single-text requirement.